Student Essay Prize

 The RSTMH Student Essay Prize is for students studying global health as a degree or any degree with a component of global health.
 It is open to current, full-time, students, that can be based anywhere in the world.

 Evidence of student status must be provided at the point of submission.
 The prize is awarded annually, with submissions usually opening around October and closing around December.
 We accept submissions through an online platform.
-Submissions for 2020 are now open until 27 November 2020.
+Submissions for 2020 are now closed.

 - Essays should be between 1,500 and 2,000 words, excluding references, footnotes, and tables.